vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/ex-ug-query-exploration.md

 !!! note

     Only one VID per row is supported in the querying area.
-Use enter to separate the VIDs.
+Press `Enter` to separate the VIDs.

 The following GIF shows how to query data using the `basketballplayer` graph space and related data.